-Throttling is when a data plan has terms that cap speeds, usually at a low level.
+Throttling is when a data plan has terms that limit data speeds, usually at a low level.
 Throttling might always apply, or it may kick in after a certain amount of data is used, or when used for a certain function or activity.

-Check to see if the plan you're researching has any stated hard throttling, which would typically be expressed as a speed cap - like 5 Mbps or '2G Speeds'.
+Check to see if the plan you're researching has any stated hard throttling, which would typically be expressed as a speed cap - e.g. "5 Mbps (Megabits per second)" or "2G Speeds".
 Some plans clearly define this, while others force you to dig deep into the fine print.
 But we've already done that work, so you can use our Gear Center entries for data plans to check these terms.

 - Some plans might slow you down to super slow speeds after using a specified amount of data.